-What Are Good Skills To Put On A Resume
+What Are Good Skills To Put On A Resume?
+Discover the Top Picks!

 In the last article, I explained how to get your resume noticed by employers, and while I was explaining all the strategies you should use that will guarantee an interview invite, I explained the importance of mentioning good skills in your resume.
-This is now a time to dive deeper into the subject and explain to you what are good skills to put on a resume.
+This is a time to dive deeper into the subject and explain what good skills to put on a resume.

 This article is structured as follows:

-- You will also learn what to include all the time in your resume
+• You will also remember what to include all the time in your resume

-- Then, you will learn why it is important to mention these skills if you want to make your resume ATS Compliant – never miss this.
+• Then, you will learn why it is essential to mention these skills if you want to make your resume ATS Compliant – never miss this.

 What Precisely Are Good Skills to Put On Your Resume?